Crischelle-Polley/web102_prework/README.md

 Submitted by: **Crischelle Polley**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster that displays information about the games they have funded.

 Time spent: **25** hours spent in total